12 min read

 If you're tired of surface-level sports details and generic locker-room banter, it's time to step onto the ice where the stakes actually matter.
 Discover hockey romance that uses the pressure cooker of professional sports as the ultimate emotional machinery.

-📰 Sign up for the H.A.
-Laine Newsletter for early access to the next interconnected standalones in the Thin Ice universe.
+Start reading Unassisted (Ice and Instinct Book 1) Sign up for the H.A.
+Laine Newsletter for early access to the next interconnected standalones in the Ice and Instinct universe.